Class maps for visualizing classification results: Combining pairwise classifications

 Figure \ref{fig:sweets_stack} shows the stacked mosaic plot of this classification.
 We see at a glance that puddings (the yellow stack at the right) are often predicted as pink, the color of the stack of ice cream.
-Unlike Figure \ref{fig:stackplot}, here the option to show the overall farness outliers is switched on.
+Unlike Figure \ref{fig:stackplot}, here the option to show the outliers is switched on.
 They are visible as an extra predicted class in dark grey at the top for those classes where they occur.

 The class maps in Figure \ref{fig:sweets_4plots} contain a lot of structure.
-Not being experts in nutrition, we have only labeled the atypical points we can say something about.
-The names of the objects \texttt{a} to \texttt{u} are listed in Section \ref{sec:sweets} of the Supplementary Material.
+Not being experts in nutrition, we have only marked the atypical points we can say something about.
+The names of the objects \texttt{a} to \texttt{x} are listed in Section \ref{suppmat:sweets} of the Supplementary Material.

-Let's start with the biscuits.
-Point \texttt{a} has the highest LD.
-It corresponds to a kind of gingerbread, and is predicted as a cake due to its low energy level and relatively high water content.
-Point \texttt{b} has $\LD=0.5$ so it is on the fence.
-It is a coconut biscuit with low protein and high water content.
-It has in fact received 2 votes for cake and 2 votes for ice cream.
-Note that the function \texttt{svm()} is based on the library LIBSVM of \cite{ChangLin2019} who say on page 30 that in the case of such a tie the class is chosen which appears first in the list of levels (here this is `biscuits').
-One could think of other tie-breaking mechanisms, but the graphical display has to show what the actual classifier does.

-Among the ice creams, \texttt{c} and \texttt{d} are produced by Burger King and have a high level of salt.
-Product \texttt{c} is predicted as pudding and \texttt{d} as cake, perhaps because of its high protein content which is more common in cakes.
-Products \texttt{e} and \texttt{f} have a high LD and a high farness.
-Both are predicted as pudding, but their black border circles indicate that they are far from every class.
-It turns out that \texttt{e} and \texttt{f} are Weight Watchers products, with exceptionally high levels of dietary fibers and low sugars.
-Finally, the ice creams \texttt{g} and \texttt{h} are classified correctly but also far from each class.
-They are also dietary products with high fiber and low sugar levels.

-In the class map of cakes object \texttt{i} is predicted as ice cream, but is in fact a strawberry tart with high water content and low sugar.
-Point \texttt{j} is a carrot cake with high protein and fibers, and predicted as a biscuit.
-Object \texttt{k} has $\LD=0.5$ as it sits on the fence between cake and ice cream, perhaps due to its low calorie, protein and fat contents combined with high water content.
-Cake \texttt{l} is classified correctly but quite far from its class, it has a liquid inside which is unusual.
-Finally, point \texttt{m} reaches the lowest $\LD=0$, which in the case of majority voting with $G=4$ means that cake got 3 votes and all other classes only a single vote each.
-Cake \texttt{m} is thus well within its given class.